quii/learn-go-with-tests/json.md

 }
 ```

-Here's a reminder of how `InMemoryStore` is implemented
+Here's a reminder of how `InMemoryStore` is implemented.

 ```go
 type InMemoryPlayerStore struct {